Octavius-Dante/Tetra-Proxima/CAPM-DAY-2/Readme.md

 </br>
 </br>

-change the DB connection to new name and test the order_2 table and employee table
+change the DB connection to new name (supernova) and check the data of the order_2 table and employee table

 </br>
 </br>